vlampos/vlampos.github.io/_pages/join.md

 Please check the <a href="https://ucl-epsrc-dtp.github.io/2026-27-project-catalogue/projects/2531bd1648.html">project description</a>, <a href="https://www.jobs.ac.uk/job/DPF708/50-fully-funded-4-year-epsrc-phd-studentships-in-science-and-engineering">the call for applicants</a>, and <a href="https://www.ucl.ac.uk/epsrc-doctoral-training/prospective-students/ucl-epsrc-landscape-award-uela-studentships">then apply from this page</a>.

-Ideally, <a href="">please reach out to me</a> (via an email at v.lampos [AT] ucl.ac.uk titled "UELA PhD studentship application") prior to commencing with your application.
+Ideally, <a href="">please reach out to Dr Vasileios Lampos</a> (via an email at v.lampos [AT] ucl.ac.uk titled "UELA PhD studentship application") prior to commencing with your application.

 Please note that the 2 references should be submitted before the deadline.
 International and home students are eligible.